Tickets for Louvre Museum: Skip The Line

 Before too long the museum's already impressive collection was being bolstered by the spoils of Napoleon’s excursions around Europe.
 He transformed the Louvre's art collection into the biggest in the world - though some of that ill-gotten booty has been returned, some of it remains to this day.

-- Local paper ticket pickup from the nearby newsstand
+- Local pickup of a paper Louvre ticket from the nearby newsstand

-- Access to the Museum’s permanent collection and all temporary exhibitions for the whole day
+- Access to the Museum’s permanent collection and all temporary exhibitions (subject to availability) for the whole day

 - You can enter, leave, and return to the museum as many times as you like over the course of the day